bruits/maudit/website/content/docs/performance.md

 }
 ```

-Running `cargo run` will show which pages of your site are slow to build, allowing you to identify bottlenecks in your build process.
+Building your project will show which pages of your site are slow to build, allowing you to identify bottlenecks in your build process.
 Note that it is not generally worth it to disable things such as image processing as Maudit will cache processed images between builds, even in development mode.

 ### Preventing build directory block